alicexue/ppi-pipeline/README.md

     Note that `*interaction*_` precedes each interaction name.

-3. Add convole_condition_key.json to indicate which type of convolution to use for each EV.
+4. Add convolve_condition_key.json to indicate the type of convolution to use for each EV.
 It should be located in the same directory as conditions.json.
+The pipeline will automatically make sure that the physiological regressor is not convolved; if the setting is this json is not None, only a warning will be printed (no error will be thrown).
     - Example convolve_condition_key.json:
     ```
     {"distance":